junechakma/wexford-educare/coursedata.md

 *   Proof of English proficiency for international students (e.g., IELTS score of 6.0).

-### Start Your Journey with Blossom Educare
+### Start Your Journey with Wexford Educare

 Ready to take the first step toward your business career?
-The expert team at **Blossom Educare** provides personalized academic support to help you navigate the application process and succeed.
+The expert team at **Wexford Educare** provides personalized academic support to help you navigate the application process and succeed.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 ### Frequently Asked Questions (FAQs)